 Use the following command to install qBittorrent on Ubuntu system:

 After the installation is finished, you can open qBittorrent from the Ubuntu applications menu.

-That’s all you need to do to qBittorrent on Ubuntu 18.04 Bionic Beaver.
+That’s all you need to do to install qBittorrent on Ubuntu 18.04 Bionic Beaver.
 I hope you find this quick tip helpful.
+For further reading on qBittorrent, please refer to their official knowledge base.
 If you have questions or suggestions, feel free to leave a comment below.